Putin plans to formally annex 4 regions from Ukraine Friday

 Russian legislators could discuss the incorporation of the regions as soon as Oct.
 4, Reuters reported, citing the head of the upper house of parliament.

-Those votes took place despite widespread international condemnation.
-Ukraine and its Western partners have called the referendums "shams" carried out at gunpoint and in violation of international law.
+The process has drawn widespread international condemnation.
+Ukraine and its Western partners have called the referendums "shams" carried out at gunpoint.
+The United Nations political affairs chief determined these ballots violated international law and the outcomes cannot be regarded as expressions of popular will.

-Russia's move toward annexation has unfolded as the government works to mobilize hundreds of thousands of additional troops to fight in Ukraine, after a Ukrainian counteroffensive took back territory in the northeast and south this month.
+The Russian government's move toward annexation has unfolded as it works to mobilize hundreds of thousands of additional troops to fight in Ukraine, after a Ukrainian counteroffensive took back territory in the northeast and south this month.

 Western officials have pointed to that timing as evidence of Kremlin desperation to solidify Russian gains before they evaporated completely.